MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

   - Deduplication_WinnerId: This field contains the winner ID from the identified groups or clusters.
 If the Deduplication_WinnerId is same as the Primary key value for a record, it means that the record is the winner record.
 - Fields used to define the deduplication rules.
 - Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.

-A **ContactsCustomer** entity is created and is used for internal processing.

 ## Next Step